astropy/astropy/CONTRIBUTING.md

   [in the README for that repository](https://github.com/astropy/astropy-benchmarks#contributing-benchmarks).

-- **Changelog entry**: whether you are fixing a bug or adding new functionality, you should add an entry to the [``CHANGES.rst``](CHANGES.rst) file that includes the PR number.
+- **Changelog entry**: whether you are fixing a bug or adding new functionality, you should add a changelog fragment in the ``docs/changes/`` directory.
+See ``docs/changes/README.rst`` for some guidance on the creation of this file.

   If you are opening a pull request you may not know the PR number yet, but you can add it once the pull request is open.
 If you are not sure where to put the changelog entry, wait until a maintainer has reviewed your PR and assigned it to a milestone.